vanyossi/artscript/README.md

 7. A new submenu appears on right-click of Image Files
 8. Select files, right-click , select the item on the menu, use GUI.

-* KDE
+### KDE
-Inside the KD folder there is a file "arscript.desktop" tailored to use in Dolphin
+Inside the KDE folder there is a file "arscript.desktop" tailored to use in Dolphin

 1. Verify that ServiceMenus folder exists in ~/.kde/share/kde4/services/ServiceMenus (it can also be inside ~/.kde4/ or some variants)
 2. If ServiceMenus does not exist, create it.